 Frequently Asked Questions:

-Am I eligible for the PHF-REF, PHF-CORE, or PHF-MC awards?
+Am I eligible for the PHF-REF, PHF-SF, or PHF-MC awards?

-If I plan to submit a health-oriented research proposal, do I have to submit my proposal through PHF-REF, PHF-CORE, or PHF-MC?
+If I plan to submit a health-oriented research proposal, do I have to submit my proposal through PHF-REF, PHF-SF, or PHF-MC?

 As outlined in the awards description, a primary goal of the PHF investment is to advance research designed to collect impactful preliminary data necessary to be competitive for external funding from federal agencies and foundations with a human health focus, particularly NIH.
 As such, proposals are expected to have such external funding programs as a primary endpoint.